650 Bodies From NYC COVID Spring Are Still Being Held in Freezer Trucks: Report

-Around 650 bodies from New York City’s harrowing pandemic spring are still being held in mobile freezers on the 39th St. pier in Sunset Park, Brooklyn, according to a new report from the Wall Street Journal.
+Around 650 bodies from New York City’s harrowing pandemic spring are still being held in mobile freezers on the 39th Street pier in Sunset Park, Brooklyn, according to a new report from the Wall Street Journal.
 In a tragic intersection of the economic and public-health crises brought forth by the coronavirus, the Journal reports that “many of the bodies are of people whose families can’t be located or can’t afford a proper burial, according to the city’s Office of the Chief Medical Examiner.”

 Set up in early May, the freezer trucks were set up to help the city’s funeral home system handle a historic surge in deaths: Between the first reported COVID-19 case and early June, when the pandemic began to subside in New York, the city reported 16,992 deaths, as well as 4,760 probable deaths from the virus.
 In the early weeks of the crisis, funeral homes turned down bodies due to a lack of storage — a horrific trend that resulted in the discovery of 100 bodies in an unrefrigerated truck outside a funeral home in south Brooklyn in early April.